 As technology enables deeper visibility into what is driving costs and profits, organizations can use zero-based budgeting to align resources and investments more smoothly to strategic goals.

 On the one hand, ZBB can shed light on opportunities for more strategic spending that have been overlooked or not considered worthy.
 According to the Harvard Business Review, one company used ZBB to determine that its commercial discount was higher than it needed to be—an expenditure that wasn't being reviewed.
-Another company used ZBB to solve a challenge specific to its logistics costs: labour costs were non-negotiable, but through a ZBB exercise, the company identified a way to reduce costs through negotiations with freight providers.
+Another company used ZBB to solve a challenge specific to its logistics costs: labor costs were non-negotiable, but through a ZBB exercise, the company identified a way to reduce costs through negotiations with freight providers.

 ZBB also can help to change minds about how spending should be planned.
 Instead of annual budget planning being a rote process based on traditional spending, each expenditure is scrutinized for what it brings back to the company.
 The process embeds accountability into decisions.